insanelymacdiscord/Getting-Started-With-OpenCore/README.md

 * Z97 based systems require pure UEFI mode for booting (also known as Windows 8/10 mode).
 * Z390 based systems require workarounds to non working NVRAM.
-* Certain kexts must be injected in the correct order or they will not function.
-VoodooPS2 for example.
+* Certain kexts must be injected in the correct order or they will not function properly.
 * NVMe issues if set as a SATA device in BIOS.
 * Some motherboards may not allow boot ordering such as bless (X299, Z390).
 * If some motherboards fail to boot Bootcamp from NVMe you must change the slot.